Hollyford Track Day Hikes

 When we arrive at Martins Bay Lodge prepare to be amazed.
 The beautiful lodge is as secluded as it gets, and is home to our lodge hosts for the evening.
 The comfortable sofas of the living area give views through the giant windows to the lawn, and beyond, to the banks of the Hollyford River.
 It’s the perfect setting for a glass of wine and a pre-dinner cheeseboard.
 After a delicious meal cooked by your lodge hosts, we’ll sleep in our cosy lodge rooms, and awake ready for another day of exploring the wilderness.

-In the morning, having eaten breakfast and said goodbye to our lodge hosts, we’ll board a jet boat on the Hollyford River and travel up Lake McKerrow, disembarking at Pyke Lodge, where our day’s walking begins.
-The unspoiled beech forest, well maintained tracks, and endless birdsong make today’s walk the perfect tonic – whether you’re escaping a busy working life back home, or enjoying new experiences in retirement.
-We’ll arrive at the road end tired, but elated, and climb onto the bus ready for a snooze as we’re whisked off to our next destination.
+In the morning, having eaten breakfast and waved goodbye to our lodge hosts (for now!), we’ll board a jet boat on the Hollyford River and travel up Lake McKerrow, disembarking at Jamestown, where our morning walk begins.
+The unspoiled beech forest, well maintained tracks, and endless birdsong make the walk the perfect tonic – whether you’re escaping a busy working life back home, or enjoying new experiences in retirement.
+We’ll arrive back at Martins Bay Lodge to enjoy an indulgent morning tea with our hosts, before boarding our helicopter back to Milford Sound.
+We’ll arrive at the bus having exercised, explored, and eaten, and we’ll be elated at the exclusivity of our tailored Hollyford experience.

 Guide Miki talking about the flora of the Hollyford Track